pylapp/Tips-tools/README.md

 It seems some files (like CSV files) you produce contain special characters '�' making `sed` fail. https://stackoverflow.com/questions/19242275/re-error-illegal-byte-sequence-on-mac-os-x

-You may also have in the wepp app error like _"An error occured with the JSON data gotten from the feed Web API.
+You may also have in the web app error like _"An error occured with the JSON data gotten from the feed Web API.
 The degraded mode is still available"_.
 By looking in the developer console, you may find there is unexpected error in the JSON data returned by the script.
 In this case you should have a look on the CSV files you exported ; maybe there are not well formatted and make the produced JSON bad.

 In addition, if you install the web app on your computer, you may have different behaviors if you choose Brave, Chrome or Firefox :-/